Hal Hackady: Career

 New York Mets fans are familiar with Hackady's lyrics for "Let's Go, Mets," the team's theme song that was commissioned by advertising executive Jerry Della Femina in 1986.
 The recording earned a gold record and its companion video was a best-seller.

+Death

 He died in the Bronx, New York City, on October 12, 2015, aged 93.